AnimosWorkshop/Sor-Vault/Martial Techniques/Introduction.md

 - - -
 ## Crafting Manuscripts

-The crafting of manuscripts is detailed in the [Crafting](Artist) tab.
+The crafting of manuscripts is detailed in the [Crafting](Artist) section.
 It should be noted that one must know a technique in order to write a manuscript detailing it.